apify/apify-docs/sources/platform/schedules.md

 # Schedules

-**Learn how to automatically start your actor and task runs and the basics of cron expressions.
+**Learn how to automatically start your Actor and task runs and the basics of cron expressions.
 Set up and manage your schedules from Apify Console or via API.**

 ---

-[Schedules](https://console.apify.com/schedules) allow you to run your actors and tasks at specific times.
+[Schedules](https://console.apify.com/schedules) allow you to run your Actors and tasks at specific times.
 You schedule the run frequency using [cron expressions](#cron-expressions).

 > Schedules allow timezone settings and support daylight saving time shifts (DST).